emagiz/emdocs/mds/microlearning/crashcourse-platform-create-creating-test-messages.md

 ##### Intro

-# Creating Test Messages for Unit Testing
+# Creating Test Messages for Test Cases

-In this microlearning, we will focus on the creation of test messages which you can use while configuring and executing unit tests.
+In this microlearning, we will focus on the creation of test messages which you can use while configuring and executing flow tests.
 Should you have any questions, please contact academy@emagiz.com.

-- Last update: January 7th, 2021
+- Last update: July 7th, 2021
 - Required reading time: 7 minutes

 ## 1. Prerequisites
 - Basic knowledge of the eMagiz platform
-- Understanding of the Unit testing concept
+- Understanding of the Flow testing concept
-- On- or offramp (without splitter or router) that needs to be tested

 ## 2. Key concepts
-This microlearning centers around the creation of test messages for unit testing.
+This microlearning centers around the creation of test messages for flow testing.
-With unit testing, we mean: Testing each separate component (unit) within the context of a flow based on a supplied input (and an expected outcome).
+With flow testing, we mean: Testing each separate component (unit) within the context of a flow based on a supplied input (and an expected outcome).

-To create test messages you can use for unit testing in eMagiz we provide you with four options:
+To create test messages you can use for flow testing in eMagiz we provide you with four options:

 - Create a message from scratch
 - Create a message based on an example message